TheFox580/thebot580/README.md

 **TheBot580 will automatically count how many times in a row an emote has been used, and will send a message if the emote has been said at least 5 times!**

-> *Note* : Although Better TTV Emotes are being automatically added, I haven't implemented custom support for the other platforms yet, so you may enter your own emotes here

 > *Tip* : You can modify the message that the bot sends in chat to your liking here

 ---